Best Santa Monica Restaurants

 Credit: Stefanie Parkinson

-Both Kim and Morena grew up in Santa Monica as next-door neighbors, so they have deep ties to the area and want to attract more locals, starting with karaoke and DJ nights at Rusty’s.
+Both Kim and Morena grew up in Santa Monica as next-door neighbors, so they have deep ties to the area.
+Both want to attract more locals, starting with karaoke and DJ nights at Rusty’s.
 “The Santa Monica Pier is, in my opinion, one of the most beautiful places in the world,” says Morena.
 “We’re happy to play a supporting role and [make] guests’ experience the best it can be.”

 The Albright